 Rob's Photos

-After a slump in inspiration, I decided to pick up a new quick project which involved something creative.
+After a slump in inspiration, I decided to pick up a new project which involved something creative.

 I’ve lost a lot of my photos over the years through corrupted cloud saves, wiped hard-drives etc. Those that survive are still susceptible to reduction in quality, as well as lost metadata tags (date the photo was taken, the geolocation, the iso settings etc etc) through being uploaded to places like Facebook and Instagram.